KvGeijer/My-Webpage/content/books/frankenstein/index.md

 publishing_date=1818-01-01
 +++

 Everybody has heard of Frankenstein's monster, but I never knew much more than that it was misunderstood and driven away by humans.
-I did not assume the story or writing would be that interesting.
-This was naive of me, and turned out to be completely wrong, definitely being worth a read at its mere 200 pages.
+Frankly, I did not assume the story or writing would be that interesting.
+This turned out to be completely wrong, it definitely being worth a read at its mere 200 pages.

 <!-- more -->